Boat-Building Near Flatford Mill

 Boat-Building Near Flatford Mill is an 1815 landscape painting by the English artist John Constable.
 It depicts a scene on the River Stour near to Flatford Mill on the Essex-Suffolk border.
 Constable's father owned Flatford Mill and the area around it is now known as Constable Country.
 Portraying the process of boat building, it has been described as a forerunner of his best-known Six-Foot paintings depicting scenes from the area.

 The painting was one of five Constable displayed at the Royal Academy Exhibition of 1815 at Somerset House.
-It is today in the collection of the Victoria and Albert Museum in London.
+It formed part of the Sheepshanks Gift of 1857 and is today in the collection of the Victoria and Albert Museum in London.